No. 605 Squadron RAuxAF: Reformation as night intruders

 A new No. 605 squadron was formed at RAF Ford on 7 June 1942, equipped with Douglas Boston and Havocs in the intruder role.
-These were replaced with de Havilland Mosquitoes from February 1943 and it continued to operate this type until the end of the war.
-During this period, Peter Middleton, the grandfather of the Duchess of Cambridge, was a pilot on the squadron.
-At this time, the Mosquito pilots used their wing-tips to divert V1 flying bombs off course whilst en route to London.
+These were replaced with de Havilland Mosquitos from February 1943 and it continued to operate this type until the end of the war.
+During this period, Peter Middleton, the grandfather of the Princess of Wales, was a pilot on the squadron.
 The squadron moved to Belgium in March 1945 and then the Netherlands in April.
 The squadron disbanded by being re-numbered to No. 4 Squadron RAF on 31 August 1945 at Volkel Air Base.

+One of the squadron's Mosquitos FB.VI TA122 is now on permanent display at the de Havilland Aircraft Museum located in Hertfordshire.

 After the war

-With the reactivation of the Royal Auxiliary Air Force, No. 605 squadron was reformed on 10 May 1946 at RAF Honiley as a night fighter squadron, though its initial equipment of Mosquito NF.30s did not arrive until April 1947.
+With the reactivation of the Royal Auxiliary Air Force, No. 605 Squadron was reformed on 10 May 1946 at RAF Honiley as a night fighter squadron, though its initial equipment of Mosquito NF.30s did not arrive until April 1947.
 In July 1948 the squadron's role was changed to that of a day fighter squadron, for which it received de Havilland Vampire F.1s, replacing them with Vampire FB.5s in May 1951.
 A little short of six years later the squadron was disbanded, along with all the flying units of the RAuxAF, on 10 March 1957.

 Present day

 No. 605 (County of Warwick) Squadron was reformed as a RAF Reserve Logistics Support Squadron on 1 Nov 2014 within No. 85 Expeditionary Logistics Wing of the RAF A4 Force.
 Based at RAF Cosford, near Wolverhampton.
 The first reservist recruiting event was 30 May 2015, recruiting drivers, chefs, suppliers and police, which will be broken down as 112 part-time and 14 full-time posts.

+605 Squadron currently deploys personnel onto RAF exercises and RAF operations across the world including recent deployments in 2022 and 2023 to The Falklands, Cyprus, The USA and The Middle East.

-They were fully operational by May 2018.
+They were fully operational by May 2018 and as of 2023 are still recruiting Logisticians including Drivers, Suppliers, Police and Chefs.